 How to Retouch a Portrait in Pixelmator Pro

-If you’re looking for an affordable photo editing software that contains more than enough features to use for retouching a portrait, look no further than Pixelmator Pro.
-This Mac-based software is easy to use and with a one- purchase price of $39.99 USD, it might just be the only photo editor you ever need.
+If you’re looking for an affordable photo editing software that contains more than enough features to use for retouching a portrait, no further than Pixelmator Pro.
+This Mac-based software is easy to use and with a -time purchase price of $39.99 USD, it might just be the only photo editor you ever need.

 Pixelmator Pro also offers a free trial with no restrictions for 15 days, so you can give it a good test of your own before committing to purchasing the software.

 In previous lessons we learned how to use a non-destructive editing workflow, and how to colour grade a photo.
-Now let me you how we can use Pixelmator Pro to retouch a portrait.
+Now let me you how we can use Pixelmator Pro to a portrait.

 Retouching a Portrait in Pixelmator Pro